zilishen/documentation/F5-NGINX-team-notes.md

 - Security content, including personally identifying information (PII).
 - Content / features that are not yet ready to be announced.

-Make changes to the private `docs` repository.
-When you create a branch, start it with:
-`internal/`.

-- The public `documentation` repository will reject branches that start with `internal/`.
-- The private `docs` repository will accept branches _only_ if it includes `internal/`.

-Before new content is published, it must be written to the open `documentation` repository.
-After you get approvals in the internal `docs` repository, you'll need to create a _second_ pull request in the open `documentation` repository.
+Before new content is published at https://docs.nginx.com, it must be written to this `documentation` repository.
+After you get approvals in the internal `docs` repository, you'll need to create a _second_ pull request in this open `documentation` repository.

-If you need to review a pull request and are an employee of F5/NGINX, ask a member of @nginx/nginx-docs for help.
+If you are unable to assign yourself as an owner of an issue or a reviewer of a pull request, and are an employee of F5/NGINX, ask a member of the NGINX documentation team for help.

 We encourage you to work with community contributors.
 If you participate in PRs, issues, discussions, and more, follow these guidelines: